case-contract-testing/contract-case/docs/maintainers/reference/case-boundary-API.md

 public availableContractDescriptions(): BoundaryResult
 ```

+Returns a description of all of the contracts that can be found by the configuration.

 ##### `runVerification` <a name="runVerification" id="@contract-case/case-boundary.BoundaryContractVerifier.runVerification"></a>

 ```typescript
 public runVerification(configOverrides: ContractCaseBoundaryConfig): BoundaryResult
 ```

+Run the verification of the contract(s) that can be found using the configuration provided.

+If you want to filter the contract(s), use the configOverrides to specify a Consumer or Provider name.

 ###### `configOverrides`<sup>Required</sup> <a name="configOverrides" id="@contract-case/case-boundary.BoundaryContractVerifier.runVerification.parameter.configOverrides"></a>

 - *Type:* <a href="#@contract-case/case-boundary.ContractCaseBoundaryConfig">ContractCaseBoundaryConfig</a>

+A `ContractCaseBoundaryConfig` that defines any config options to override (after the ones provided in the constructor are applied).

 ---